In all the years of being involved in different projects, I have often been faced with recurring questions about filament winding products:

 There are many types of resins and reinforcements and each of them imparts its specific properties to the composite GRP product.
 To be more precise, there are at least 6 major family groups of resins used in the composites fabrication.

-These include: polyester; vinylester; modified acrylic; epoxy; phenolic resin; and urethane resin systems.
+These include polyester; vinylester; modified acrylic; epoxy; phenolic resin; and urethane resin systems.
 The list goes on, however, it is important to note, that each of these resins possesses its own specific performance characteristics.

 Why so many resins?

 My partner Eng.
-Fabio Fracasso, expert in composite materials, would say: “Tell me what you need and I will tell you what to use.”
+Fabio Fracasso, an expert in composite materials, would say: “Tell me what you need and I will tell you what to use.”